snes19xx/EverCal/README.md

 ## Installation

-1. Download `EverCal-Linux-Installer.tar.gz` from the [Releases](https://github.com/snes19xx/EverCal/releases) page.
+1. Download `Installer.tar.gz` from the [Releases](https://github.com/snes19xx/EverCal/releases) page.
 2. Extract the archive
 3. Run the script based on your needs, `install_wm.sh` if you don't want titlebar (wm mode) or `install_b.sh` if you want titlebar (gnome/kde)